 - Female average weight and height: 16 to 24 pounds / 10 to 11 inches high.

 You will also notice that males have larger heads than the females and can be much stockier in appearance.
-For example, Claude our male is all muscle, whereas his friend Lola the female is very slim and slight looking.
+For example, Claude our male is all muscle, whereas his female friend is very slim and slight looking.

 Without wanting to tar all Frenchies with the same brush, there are some typical characteristic differences in personality between male and female French Bulldogs.